pears-ads/flutter-app/README.md

 imp note->

-1. facebook auth is tured off by default
-2. in phone login please add country code +91
+1. in phone login please add country code +91
-3. once sign out  please restart app because rout is not decided yet
-4. internet permission is required
+2. internet permission is required
-5. app not ready for ios testing
+3. app not ready for ios testing